amanihoot/amanihoot/README.md

 - 👋 Hi, I’m @amanihoot
-- 👀 I’m interested in fashion, technology, and how to combine them
+- 👀 I’m interested in
 - 🌱 I’m currently learning everything
 - 💞️ I’m looking to collaborate on applications that use machine learning, ecommerce, and design